KennethHoff/SourceGenerators/README.md

 * `ApplySchema<TType, TSchema>` - Applies a schema to a type.
   * Example: `ApplySchema<MyClass, MySchema>()` will apply the schema `MySchema` to the type `MyClass`.
-  * Note: This is useful if you want to apply a schema to a type you don't own, or is otherwise not possible to add the `[PocoObject]` attribute to.
+  * This is useful in the following scenarios:
+    * You want to apply a schema to a type you don't own
+    * It is not possible to add the `[PocoObject]` attribute to the type
+    * You want to apply the schema to a type that is not a POCO
+    * You want to apply the schema to a type that is not a class or struct
+    * You want to apply a different schema to a type than the default one
+    * You want to apply a different schema to nullable and non-nullable types
+      * Example: `ApplySchema<int?, MyNullableIntSchema>()` will apply the schema `MyNullableIntSchema` to the type `int?`, but keeps the default schema for `int`.
   * Note: This will override any previously applied schemas.
   * Note: This will also apply to all derived types of the type you specified (Unless otherwise overridden - the more specific type will be used).
   * Note: This will also apply to all types that implement the type you specified (Unless otherwise overridden - the more specific type will be used).